 - They are coded as an Ecampus student eligible in the same academic term for the Ecampus Financial Hardship Grant.

-For the 2022-2023 academic year, requests open on Monday, June 20, 2022.
 Requests are accepted on a rolling basis until available funds each term are exhausted.
-Funds for Fall 2022 are currently exhausted as of November 22, 2022.
-Requests will re-open for Winter 2023 consideration on Friday, December 16, 2022.
+Award funding for Winter 2023 exhausted on Sunday, February 26, 2023.
+Requests will re-open for Spring 2023 consideration on Thursday, March 16, 2023.

 Request process and timeline